-Where Qtot is the inferred heat flux (Equation 1), Fstm is the steam flux (kg $m^2 s^{-1}$ ), hs, is the enthalpy of steam at local boiling point (kJ kg-1), and hw is the enthalpy of water in the liquid phase at ambient conditions (kJ kg-1).
+Where Fstm is the steam flux (kg m2 s-1), Qtot is the inferred heat flux (Equation 1), hs, is the enthalpy of steam at local boiling point (kJ kg-1), and hw is the enthalpy of water in the liquid phase at ambient conditions (kJ kg-1).

-2.5 Method for Determination of Deep Reservoir Temperature from CO2/H2O
+2.5 Determination of Reservoir Temperature from CO2/H2O

-The concentration of CO2 in steam supplying the thermal area can be derived from the ratio of CO2 flux and steam flux (see above methods).
-This approach was previously applied, and gave results comparable to concentrations derived from fumarole gas analysis (Brombach et al., 2001; Werner et al., 2004).
-Concentrations derived in this way may be converted to temperature (°C) using the CO2 geothermometer of Arnórsson and Gunnlaugsson (1985):
+Concentration of CO2 in thermal area stem can be derived from the ratio of CO2 flux and steam flux (see above methods).
+This approach previously gave results comparable to concentrations derived from fumarole gas analysis (Brombach et al., 2001; Werner et al., 2004).
+These concentrations may be converted to temperature (°C) using the CO2 geothermometer of Arnórsson and Gunnlaugsson (1985):